alou127/project4/README.md

 - other perfumes with similar characteristics
 - similar perfumes that are cheaper
-- Or maybe a similar profile perfume/cologne for your partner
+- or maybe a similar profile perfume/cologne for your partner

 This would surely increase customer satisfaction when it comes to shopping for fragrance gifts for the customer and their friends and family.